larissapokam/thinqtv-android/README.md

 # thinqtv-android

-The Android version of the ThinkQ.tv app, built with the Jitsi Meet source code.
+The Android version of the ThinkQ.tv app, built with the Jitsi Meet Android SDK.